10 Techniques to Solve Imbalanced Classes in Machine Learning (Updated 2025)

 Resampling Techniques to Solve Class Imbalance

-One of the widely adopted class imbalance techniques for dealing with highly unbalanced datasets is called resampling.
+One of the widely adopted imbalance classification techniques for dealing with highly unbalanced datasets is called resampling.
 It consists of removing samples from the majority class (under-sampling) and/or adding more examples from the minority class (over-sampling).

-Class Imbalance: Undersampling and Oversampling
+Class Imbalance: Undersampling and Oversampling | oversampling and undersampling

 Despite the advantage of balancing classes, these techniques also have their weaknesses (there is no free lunch).